gurpreet-ai/gurpreet-ai.github.io/_posts/2020-07-28-machine_learning_engineer_cheatsheet.md

 ---
 layout: post
-title:  "Machine Learning Cheatsheet"
+title:  "Machine Learning Engineer Cheatsheet"
 date:   2020-07-28 12:00:00
 ---

 ## Goal

-The goal of this cheatsheet is to briefly summarize machine learning algorithms, advantages, and use cases.
-I want to reference the original Machine Learning Cheatsheet written by Remi Canard.
-Thank you Remi.
+The goal of this cheatsheet is to briefly summarize machine learning concepts and algorithms.
+Thank you to the following sources:
+- Data Science Cheatsheet Compiled by Maverick Lin
+- Machine Learning Cheatsheet by Rémi Canard.
+- Super VIP Cheatsheet: Machine Learning by Afshine Amidi and Shervine Amidi

+## Motivation

+Robotics.

 ## Topics

+- History
  - General
 	 - Definition of Machine Learning
 	 - Linear vs Non-linear Algorithms
-	 - Supervised vs Unsupervised Learning
+	 - Supervised vs Unsupervised vs Semi-Supervised Learning
 	 - Bias-Variance trade-off
 	 - Underfitting and Overfitting
 - Optimization
 	- Gradient Descent
+- Supervised Learning
+- Unsupervised Learning

+## History

+- Samuel's Checker Player (1952)
+- Perceptron (1957)
+- AI Winter: Minsky & Papert "killed" AI (1969)
+- TD-Gammon (1994)
+- Deep Blue (1997)
+- Tom Michel (1999) "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E."

 ## General

 **Definition**

+*What is Machine Learning?* Algorithms that improve on some task with experience.
+Based on Statistics and Optimization, not logic.

 We want to learn a target function $$f$$ that maps input variable $$X$$ to output variable $$Y$$, with an error $$e$$:

 $$Y = f(X) + e$$

-**Linear vs Non-linear Algorithms**
+**Linear vs Non-linear Models**

-Any algorithm can be linear (or parametric) or non-linear (or non-parametric).
-Linear algorithms are usually simpler, faster, and require less data whereas non-linear algorithm are more flexible, more powerful (they can represent a larger class of functions), and more performant but much harder to train.
+Linear models are usually simpler, faster, and require less data whereas non-linear algorithm are more flexible, more powerful (they can represent a larger class of functions), and more performant but much harder to train.

- - **Linear (or parametric)**: simplify the mapping to a known linear combination form and learning its coefficients
- - **Non-linear (or non-parametric)**: free to learn any functional form from the training data, while maintaining some ability to generalize.
+ - **Linear (or parametric)**: models that first make an assumption about a function form, or shape, of $$f$$ (linear).
+Then fits the model.
+This reduces estimating $$f$$ to just estimating set of parameters, but if our assumption was wrong, will lead to bad results.
+ - **Non-linear (or non-parametric)**: models that don’t make any assumptions about $$f$$, which allows them to fit a wider range of shapes; but may lead to overfitting

-**Supervised vs Unsupervised Learning**
+**Supervised vs Unsupervised vs Semi-Supervised Learning**

 - **Supervised learning** methods learn to predict Y from X given that the data is labeled.
-- **Unsupervised learning** methods learn	to find the inherent structure of the unlabeled data.
+- **Unsupervised learning** where all data is unlabeled and the algorithms learn to inherent structure from the input data.
+- **Semi-Supervised Learning** methods have some data labeled but most of it is unlabeled.

 ![enter image description here](https://4.bp.blogspot.com/-mC4Sn0NKt0k/XyBRb-5PUYI/AAAAAAAAJpY/c2p7dv0k3CUprTpu73oDYl6G12QsZAIHACLcBGAsYHQ/s1600/supervised.jpg)

+**Feature engineering**

+The process of using domain knowledge to create features or input variables that help machine learning algorithms perform better.
+Done correctly, it can help increase the predictive power of your models.
+Feature engineering is more of an art than science.
+FE is one of the most important steps in creating a good model.

+As Andrew Ng puts it: "Coming up with features is difficult, time-consuming, requires expert knowledge.
+‘Applied machine learning’ is basically feature engineering."

 **Bias-Variance trade-off**